SergeyR17/DS3-Browser_streaming/README.md

 # DS3-Browser_streaming
-Multiclient MJPEG streaming to a browser, with motion detection preprocessing Primarly used:
+Multiclient MJPEG streaming to a browser, with motion detection preprocessing.

+Primarly used:
   Flask
   CSS